- If chkdsk cannot lock the current drive there’s another process running and chkdsk can't use your drive.

 How can I fix Chkdsk cannot lock current drive NTFS error?

-- In the new Command Prompt window, type chkdsk with the letter of your desired drive and press Enter.
+- Type chkdsk with the letter of your desired drive and press Enter.

 - Wait till the process is over, and you’re all set.